SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ![](assets/chapter-10-images/01.Simple-method-01.png)

 This **function** has the task to print a header, that is a series of the symbol **`-`**.
 Because of this, the name of the function is **`printHeader`**.
 The round brackets **`( `** and **`)`** are always after the name, no matter how we have named the functions.
-Later we will take a look at how we have to name the functions we are working with, but for now, we will only say that it's important for the **name of the function to define the action** that is doing.
+Later we will take a look at how we have to name a function we are working with.
+For now, we will only say that the **name of the function must define the action** that is doing.

 The **body** of the function consists of **programming code**, which is located between the curly brackets **`{`** and **`}`**.
 Between them, we place code, that will solve our problem, described by the name of the function.

 ### Why should we use functions?

-Up to this moment, we have found out that, functions help us with **separating long exercises into smaller parts**, which leads to an **easier solution** of the corresponding problem.
-This makes our program, not just well structured, **easy readable** but and more understandable.
+Up to this moment, we have found out that, functions help us with **separating long exercises into smaller parts**, which leads to a **simple solution** of the corresponding problem.
+This makes our program, not just well structured, **easy readable** but also more understandable.

-Using functions we **escape repeating** of programming code. **Repeating** code is **bad practice** because it makes **harder maintenance** of the program which leads to errors.
-If one part of the code exists in our program more than once and we have to fix it, we will have to change the repeating code in every single place.
-The probability of us forgetting one of the repeating places is very big, which will lead to incorrect behavior of the program.
+Using functions we **escape repeating** of programming code. **Repeating** code is a **bad practice** because it makes **harder maintenance** for the programmer to do which leads to errors.
+If one part of code exists in our program more than once and we have to fix it, we will have to change every occurrence of repeating code.
+The probability of us forgetting one of the repeated places is high, which will lead to incorrect behavior of our program.
 This is exactly why it's a **good practice** to define a fragment that will be used **more than once** as a **separate function**.

-Functions offer us the **opportunity** to use **code several times**.
-With solving more than more exercises, we will conclude that using already defined functions saves us a lot of time and effort.
+Functions offer us a **good method** to use **code several times**.
+With solving more and more exercises, we will come to the conclusion that using already defined functions saves us a lot of time and effort.

 ## Declaring functions

-In Javascript language we can **define** function everywhere, using the same way we define variables everywhere.
-Declaring represents the **register of a function** inside a program, to be recognized in it.
+In Javascript language we can **define** functions everywhere, using the same way we define variables.
+Declaring represents the **registration of a function** inside a program and to be recognized inside it.

 Javascript isn't **strongly typed** language.
 That's why when we **declare a function** it doesn't have a type(string, number, array, etc.), which other programming language methods have.

-There are 2 types of ways, which declare a function in Javascript - **function declaration** and **Function expression**.
+There are two ways, to declare a function in Javascript - **function declaration** and **Function expression**.

 ### Function declaration